EMPLOYMENT LAWYERS | AVAILABLE 24/7/365

 If you have proven needs, your employer is required to make reasonable accommodations in the workplace.
 There is a right and wrong way to inform your employer of a request for accommodation.
 We recommend consulting your employment lawyer before making requests of reasonable accommodation.

 "In the course of opening and operating our business over the past four years, I have had the opportunity to interact with several attorneys.
 Jeff Kerr is not your typical attorney."

-The Equal Employment Opportunity Commission (EEOC) has filed a lawsui
+The U.S. Equal Employment Opportunity Commission (EEOC) recently file

-Many people who work in the state of Georgia are unaware of the state
+Many individuals who work in Georgia are already aware of the fact that their employment is "at w